MacoskoLab/Macosko-Pipelines/tools/disco/images.md

 You should see a newly created image called "myimage"

 Podman images are stored in `/local/podman/containers-user-$UID`, and this folder is NOT shared across the various nodes.
-This means that you currently won't be able to make containers using this image on a different node.
+This means that you won't be able to make containers using this image on a different node.
 See the FAQ for a discussion on how to send a copy of the image to other nodes.

 Exit the srun session - this step is complete